KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 One thing the bad criteria saved me from doing was creating a stacked population pyramid to update a stacked area chart graph I made in the past detailing veteran homelessness.

-In the bad example, Dr. Wilke illustrates that the number of female passengers can't be compared from one age bucket to another so readers can only accurately determine the total number of male passengers:
+In the bad example, Dr. Wilke illustrates that the number of female passengers can't be compared from one age bucket to another so readers can only accurately determine the total number of male passengers.

 ![Bad Stacked Bar](./assets/post_files/fundamentals_dataviz_review/bad_stacked_bar.png)